DhayaaAnbajagane/Baryonification/README.md

 pip install -e .
 ```

-This will keep the source files in the location you git clone'd from (eg. if you are developing on the pipeline and are making frequent edits to it)
+The latter will keep the source files in the location you git clone'd from, and is useful if you are developing on the pipeline and are making frequent edits to it.

 ## Quickstart